josegonzalez/cakephp-version/README.md

 - `additionalVersionFields`: (Default `['created']`) The additional or custom fields of the versioned table to be exposed as well.
 By default prefixed with `version_`, e.g. `'version_user_id'` for `'user_id'`.
 - `referenceName`: (Default: db table name) Discriminator used to identify records in the version table.
 - `onlyDirty`: (Default: false) Set to true to version only dirty properties.
+- `fields`: List of fields which should get saved in the versions table, if not defined all fields will be saved.
+Can be string or array